 An edited version of the concert, titled 'Queen At The Rainbow' and lasting 32 minutes, was shown in cinemas alongside other films, including 'The Hustle', Led Zeppelin's 'The Song Remains The Same', 'Jaws II', 'Saturday Night Fever' and the Pink Floyd films 'Live At Pompeii' and 'The Wall'.
 This version was obviously derived from the same tapes used for the 'Live At The Rainbow' video, and included 'Procession', 'Now I'm Here', 'White Queen', 'Killer Queen', 'The March Of The Black Queen', 'Bring Back That Leroy Brown', 'Father To Son', 'Keep Yourself Alive', 'Liar', 'Stone Cold Crazy', 'In The Lap Of The Gods....
 Revisited' and 'God Save The Queen'.

 Several of the tracks on the release have been issued before.
 'Now I'm Here' was included as a promo video on the 'Box Of Flix' video and 'Greatest Video Hits I' DVD, while the video footage (but not audio) was included on the 'Queen Rocks' video.
 'White Queen' was available to stream as part of the 2009 'Absolute Greatest' release, and as a bonus video on the 2011 iTunes LP reissue of 'Queen II'.
 Excerpts of 'Seven Seas Of Rhye' were included in the promo video for the track on the 'Days Of Our Lives' DVD and Blu-ray.
 'Liar' was included on the 'Queen' iTunes LP reissue, while excerpts also appear on the 'Rare Live' video.
-Finally, 'Stone Cold Crazy' appears on the 'Rare Live' video, the 'Sheer Heart Attack' iTunes LP reissue, all formats of the 'The Miracle' single (as audio only), and on the 'Queen Rocks' video (as video only).
+Finally, 'Stone Cold Crazy' appears on the 'Rare Live' video, the 'Sheer Heart Attack' iTunes LP reissue, all formats of the 'The Miracle' single (as audio only), and the 'Queen Rocks' video (as video only), with some footage making up the 'Classic Queen' video.
 All of these versions are taken from the 'Live At The Rainbow' version and are edited accordingly.

 The first 30 minutes of the show were available online on 5 September, 3 days before the official release, as part of the 'Freddie For A Day' celebrations.
 Footage of the support band Hustler was also uploaded to Youtube as part of the promotion.